arcus-azure/arcus.security/docs/preview/features/key-vault/extensions/key-vault-secret-source.md

                     // Adding the Azure Key Vault secret source with the built-in overloads builder.AddAzureKeyVaultWithManagedServiceIdentity(keyVaultUri);

+                    // Several other built-in overloads are available too:
+                    // `AddAzureKeyVaultWithServicePrincipal`
+                    // `AddAzureKeyVaultWithCertificate`

                     // Or, alternatively using the fully customizable approach. var vaultAuthentication = new ManagedServiceIdentityAuthentication();
                     var vaultConfiguration = new KeyVaultConfiguration(keyVaultUri);